Police investigating double homicide at East Side hotel - NewsBreak

 KSAT 12

-Pedestrian killed in hit-and-run crash on the East Side identified by medical examiner’s office
+Man arrested after fatally striking pedestrian on East Side street and fleeing scene, police say

-SAN ANTONIO – A man who was killed in a hit-and-run on the East Side has been identified by the Bexar County Medical Examiner’s Office.
-Jon Abraham Ortega died just before 7 a.m.
-Wednesday in the 200 block of S. WW White Road, just south of Interstate 10, days after his 25th birthday.
+SAN ANTONIO – A man has been arrested in the hit-and-run death of a pedestrian on the East Side last week.
+San Antonio police said Alvin Charles Bates, 43, hit Jon Abraham Ortega, 25, before 7 a.m.
+Wednesday in the 200 block of S. WW White Road, just south of Interstate 10.

 KSAT 12